 The Branch recognises revenue when (or as) the performance obligation is satisfied by transferring the promised goods or service (an asset) to the client.
 An asset is transferred when the client obtains control over the asset.
-For each performance obligation, the Branch determines, upon conclusion of the contract, whether it will satisfy the performance obligation or a specified time.
+For each performance obligation, the Branch determines, upon conclusion of the contract, whether it will satisfy the performance obligation over time or whether it will satisfy the obligation at a specified time.
 When (or as) the performance obligation is satisfied, the Branch recognises as revenue the amount equal to the transaction price (excluding the estimated variable compensation values, which are limited) that has been assigned to this performance obligation.
-The Branch assigns the transaction price to each performance obligation (or separate goods or service) in the amount that reflects the amount for compensation, which, in line with the Branch's expectations, is provided for transferring the promised goods or services to the client.
+The Branch assigns the transaction price to each performance obligation (or separate goods or separate service) in the amount that reflects the amount of compensation, which, in line with the Branch's expectations, is provided for transferring the promised goods or services to the client.